anandpatel010/rise-paperwallet/README.md

 ![rise-vision-url](https://i.gyazo.com/e28fbea4072ed0030b64af8b9be310a2.png)
 ## How to use:

-1. Download source.
+1. Download source
-2. Go into folder
+2. Unzip
 3. Open index.html with your browser
 4. Generate wallets to your heart's content!